se7smohamed/Extend/readme.md

 ext install fabiospampinato.vscode-highlight
 ```

-this will install the extension [here](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight "Vscode highlight extension"), note this is going to write to .vscode/settings.json, so you might want to backup this file.
+this will install the extension [here](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight "Vscode highlight extension"), note this is going to write to .vscode/settings.json of your wokrspace, so you might want to backup this file.

 ## Usage